Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

   <img src="/resources/images/abyss_partII_type_inf_disasm.png" alt="radare2: type inference" style="width:448px;height:523px;display:inline-block">
 </figure>

-Here are `int64_t` primitive types (appearing, no doubt, as a result of encountering "`*qword ptr`" instructions) as well as `PWCSTR` and `PUNICODE_STRING` preceding informative (some of them) variable names such as `SourceString` (inferred from function prototypes).
+Here are `int64_t` primitive types (appearing, no doubt, as a result of encountering "`mov qword ptr`" instructions) as well as `PWCSTR` and `PUNICODE_STRING` preceding informative (some of them) variable names such as `SourceString` (inferred from function prototypes).
 Thus, it is unclear how much of the type analysis is due to the decompilers themselves.

 “What about global variables?”, you may ask.
 Well, you will not find declarations of global variables anywhere in the generated code, but **_r2dec_**, built-in decompiler, and **_r2ghidra-dec_** managed to give meaningful names for them by extracting appropriate symbols from pdb files.